Databasus vs WAL-G

 The tools use fundamentally different backup strategies, each with distinct advantages:

-• Read-only access: Only requires SELECT permissions, minimizing security risks.
+- Read-only access: Logical backups only require SELECT permissions, minimizing security risks.

 WAL-G: Physical backups with WAL archiving